RococoCoding/deprecated-labs31-family-promise-spokane-fe-a/README.md

 🚫Replace text below with a description of the API

 Water's like me.
 It's laaazy ...
 Boy, it always looks for the easiest way to do things A little happy sunlight shining through there.
 Let all these little things happen.
 Don't fight them.
 Learn to use them.
 Even the worst thing we can do here is good.

-## Payment API here

-🚫Replace text below with a description of the API

-This is the way you take out your flustrations.
-Get away from those little Christmas tree things we used to make in school.
-Isn't it fantastic that you can change your mind and create all these happy things?
-Everything's not great in life, but we can still find beauty in it.

 ## Misc API here